 Do I need all your lesson plans to do Love First?

 Nope!
 We found in our own parish that teachers needed several months of lesson plans to fully embody Love First.
 As with most volunteers, they were nervous about knowing enough to teach and appreciated the step by step instruction and language to talk about the stories.
 Eventually, our lesson plans gave them the confidence to start creating their own, which became reflections of their gifts and of the children in their spaces.
 That’s when it really starts to come together!

 Why do you only have 28 lesson plans per academic year?

 Good question!
-We found – in our own experience and when working with other parishes – that most Sunday school programs don’t meet every week of the year.
-And if they do, they have a summer program that looks and feels slightly different than the program year.
-But more importantly, we like to create space in a program year for parishes to tend to their own community.
-Inviting parish elders into your classrooms is a great way to spend two weeks (1 week to prepare, the 2nd week to host your guests).
+We found – in our own experience and when working with other parishes – that most Sunday school programs don’t meet every single week of the year (though some do!), or they have traditions on certain weeks of the year they want to keep.
+Even so, we intentionally leave space in a program year for parishes to tend to their own community.
+For example, inviting parish elders into your classrooms is a great way to spend two weeks (1 week to prepare, the 2nd week to host your guests).
 Leaving room for parishes to explore their own gifts is an important part of Love First.